Home

 One style explodes into dozens of size and color SKUs.

-The size-color matrix, plus garment-on-hanger handling.
+The size-color matrix, item-level RFID, garment-on-hanger handling.

 Automotive & industrial